 8 Health Benefits of Cabbage That May Surprise You

-1. Cabbage contains sulphur compounds, which is a surprising beauty-enhancing mineral the body craves.
-Sulphur in your diet helps in the following ways:
+1. Cabbage contains sulfur compounds, which is a surprising beauty-enhancing mineral the body craves.
+Sulfur in your diet helps in the following ways:

 - Sulphur is believed to treat skin conditions such as acne and dermatitis.

 2. It contains antioxidants that mop up free radicals in the body.
 Free radicals are notorious for causing the cell mutations responsible for cancer.
 Eating cabbage protects your body from the damage caused by free radicals.

 3. Because it's high in fiber, cabbage is great for your digestive system.
 It helps prevent constipation and keeps you 'regular'.

 4. Cabbage is high in Vitamin C. 1 cup of cabbage contains about 54% of the Recommended Daily Intake (RDI).
 Red cabbage is known to contain about 30% more Vitamin C than white or green cabbage.
 Vitamin C has numerous health benefits in the body, including reducing the risk of developing certain cancers.

 5. It's a great complement to a weight loss eating plan, because of its inherent high fiber, low-calorie balance.
 As you embrace cabbage's role in supporting health, consider modern tools like Lasta Fasting app.
 This app offers meal planning and fasting features, and intermittent fasting is well known as a healthy and gradual weight loss diet, aligning with the goal of a balanced lifestyle.
 Just as cabbage helps you stay full, Lasta Fasting can assist in the journey to healthy and gradual weight loss.
 Whether you're enjoying cabbage in your meals or exploring health apps, both play a role in a healthier you.